Kaktushose/jda-commands/docs/middlewares/typeadapter.md

 # Type Adapters
 [`TypeAdapters`](https://kaktushose.github.io/jda-commands/javadocs/latest/jda.commands/com/github/kaktushose/jda/commands/dispatching/adapter/TypeAdapter.html)
-are used to adapt the input of a slash command to the correct type needed to invoke the method.
+are a part of the execution chain.
+They are used to adapt the input of a slash command to the correct type needed to invoke the method.

 ## Default Type Adapters
 JDA-Commands provides the following type adapters by default: